 A Dose of Good Fortune

 Anyway, I paid close attention to the projections for this year’s tournament and where Duke might go.
 I knew there was a possibility of being the number two seed in the west.
 I watched in anguish as we lost our final home game to Carolina.
 Then we lost to Joshua’s Virginia Tech team in the ACC finals.
 Somehow that all worked out for the best as far as I’m concerned.
 I eagerly waited on Selection Sunday for the tournament seedings to be announced.
 They revealed the West region first.
 It was great news.
 Duke was seeded number two.
 Everything was in place.
 We already had plane tickets, game tickets, and a hotel.
 Now Duke just needed to win its first two games.

 I admit to being concerned about the Michigan State game.
 We hadn’t played well at the end of the season.
 We were ahead of Michigan State for most of the game.
 Then we lost our lead and fell behind by five points late in the second half.
 But the players rose to the occasion and pulled out the win.

 Imagine this.
 As a college freshman, I was at Duke during Coach K’s first year there.
-Now it’s 42 years later.
-I was going to take one of my sons to see a game (hopefully two) during his last year.
+Now, 42 years later, I was going to take one of my sons to see a game (hopefully two) during his last year.
 It felt poetic.
 I couldn’t have written a better script.